GeeW1zz/examples/README.md

 Example of using the `fbexp()` function to calculate the bed expansion factor to estimate the expanded bed height and expanded void fraction of a bubbling fluidized bed reactor.

+### biomass_composition.py

+Estimate biomass composition from ultimate analysis.
+Plot results in a Matplotlib figure.

 ### bubble_velocity.py

 Function `ubr()` to determine the rise velocity of single bubbles in a fluidized bed.